Messages of a landscape

 Curator Vera Loos and cultural officer Peter Michael Lupp introduced the artists and their works.
 Saxophonist Hartmut Oßwald reflected the theme musically.

-A leaflet on the exhibition provides further information and background.
+A leaflet about the exhibition provides further information and background.

 Invitation